IgorCandido/Hazzlenut/README.md

 Work list:
-- Think of a way to enforce the return cursor and total on sequence requests replies (TwitchClient) Refactor to have baseReq, ReqForSeq(dummy that has validation and calls baseReq) and ReqForSingle (Same)
 - Understand why the TwitchReply RootJsonFormat isn't being correctly imported implicitly (without importing in the context of the method it says that if finds an ambiguous method to apply)
     - Implement tests to assure that the serialization and deserializion of the hand rolled json formating works